SgtBash27/grind-and-brew/README.md

   and Article structured data (JSON-LD).
-- **Before deploying, set `SITE_URL` to the real domain** — either export it as an env var when building (`SITE_URL=https://yourdomain.com node build.js`) or add it as a Vercel environment variable.
+- **Before deploying, set `SITE_URL` to the real domain** — either export it as an env var when building (`SITE_URL=https://yourdomain.com node build.js`) or add it as an environment variable in your hosting provider's dashboard (Cloudflare
+  Pages: Settings → Environment variables).
 Every canonical tag and schema block is wrong until this is set to the real domain — worth double-checking this is right before the first deploy, since a wrong canonical tag is worse than none.
 - The weekly content-generation workflow (`.github/workflows/generate-article.yml`)
   — pulls the next topic from `topics-queue.json`, calls the Anthropic API to draft it in the site's house style, verifies the build still succeeds, and commits the